Snus: Differences with other oral tobacco products

-Available since the late 1990s, this is similar to the Scandinavian form, but usually has a lower moisture content and lower pH, resulting in lower bioavailability of nicotine than Scandinavian varieties, meaning less is available for absorption.
+American snus products are similar to the Scandinavian form but are not considered equivalents.
+Published chemical comparisons have found that sampled US products differ from Northern European products in moisture, pH levels, nicotine availability, tobacco-specific nitrosamines (TSNAs), and flavor compounds.
 American snus is often flavored, e.g., with spearmint, wintergreen, vanilla or fruit (e.g. cherry), and may contain sugar.